Skip to main content

 Care is needed when taking any medicine during pregnancy.
 Talk to your stop smoking adviser, GP, midwife, pharmacist or obstetrician first.

-E-cigarettes are not recommended as a safe and effective way to stop smoking.
-They are not currently recommended for pregnant women.
+Using vapes or e-cigarettes are not recommended as a safe and effective way to stop smoking.
+They are not currently recommended if you're pregnant.

 Second-hand smoke